rdchip/Temperature-24h-Raspberry-Pi/README.md

 done
 ````

-We are calling a parallel function that run 2 commands lines inside a1.sh (second bash file):
+We are calling a parallel function that run 2 commands lines inside a1.sh

 ````sh
 echo "plotting"; python3 temp-plot.py
 sleep 30; pidof python3 temp-plot.py > pid.txt; echo "sleeping"; sleep 24h; echo "killing"; pid=$(cat pid.txt) && kill -9 $pid; dphys-swapfile swapoff; dphys-swapfile swapon
 ````
-The fisrts line is printing "plotting" and executing the main python code, which plot the temperature.
+The first line is printing "plotting" and executing the main python code "temp-plot.py", which plot the temperature.
-The second line...
+The second line wait 30 seconds before to save process ID of "temp-plot.py" in pid.txt, then print "sleeping" and sleep for 24h.
+After 24h it will kill the process and clean the swapon file.
+Since we are in an infinite loop, the parallel function will start again.

 # Parallel Bash code